-We returned from our visit of Hurst Castle and Lymington – Keyhaven Nature Reserve (previous post Hurst Castle in New Forest National Park, England) heading to Lymington.
+We returned from our visit to Hurst Castle and Lymington – Keyhaven Nature Reserve (previous post: Hurst Castle in New Forest National Park, England) heading to Lymington.

 This village is part of the Beaulieu Estate and is being restored to its 18th-century appearance.
 Bucklers Hard was originally planned by the 2nd Duke of Montagu as a base – “Montagu Town” – for the import of sugar from the islands of St Vincent and St Lucia in the West Indies.